Find Posts by Topic

 Separation Anxiety – Can Dogs Tell Time?

-A client recently asked how it’s possible for dogs to have such problems being alone given that they can’t tell time.
-Her perception
+A separation anxiety client client recently asked how it’s possible for dogs to have such problems being alone given that they can’t tell time.

 High Maintenance, and Highly Rewarding